 Agreements for Commercializing Technology

-NREL uses Agreements for Commercializing Technology (ACT) when a partner seeks highly-specialized or technical services to complete a project.
+NREL uses Agreements for Commercializing Technology (ACT) when a partner seeks highly specialized or technical services to complete a project.
 An ACT agreement also authorizes participating contractor-operated DOE laboratories, such as NREL, to partner with businesses using more flexible terms that are aligned with industry practice.
+Read more about how this partnership tool increases flexibility.

 The agreement type used depends on the business, and the specific partnership selected is determined on a case-by-case basis.